DrSYakovlev/equity_stock_pulse_check/README.md

 The code was deployed om Heroku platform, following instructions provided in CI scope video.
 The deployed application can be found here: https://equity-stock-pulse-check-84925993fa4c.herokuapp.com/

+The deployment required the following steps:

+1. Create new app on Heroku.
+2. Set buildpacks (Python and NodeJS).
+3. Set PORT to 8000 in the config var section.
+4. Link Heroku with GitHub repo.
+5. Deploy (Automatic deployment option was selected).

 ## Credits